jurabek/golang-table-tests-with-testify-mock/README.md

 		},
 	}
 ```
-in the table-driven testing we gonna define slice of struct that represents test cases, in the example above we have struct that contains callback functions `on: func(*depFields)` and `assert: func(*depFields)` this functions will be called when call test cases and dependencies will be passed that we wanted to `mock` and `assertion calls`
+basically in the table-driven testing we will define slice of structs that represents test cases, in the example above we have struct that contains callback functions `on: func(*depFields)` and `assert: func(*testing.T, *depFields)` when we call those methods `type depFields struct{}` will be passed into it in order to `mock` or `assert`
 ```
 for _, tt := range tests {
 		t.Run(tt.name, func(t *testing.T) {